ClaireIsShi/StoryGenerator/README.md

 You can use this to generate a story from a given topic and instruction.
 See if you can generate a funny story with your own prompts!

-The structure of this project:
+# The structure of this project
 ```
 StoryGenerator
 ├── End